 The survey says…

-Per the NAR’s “2018 Profile of Home Buyers and Sellers opens in a new window,” married couples led the percentage of home buyers overall, and in all five age categories surveyed.
+Per the NAR’s “ opens in a new window2018 Profile of Home Buyers and Sellers,” married couples led the percentage of home buyers overall, and in all five age categories surveyed.

 BUT, single women ranked second in four of the five age categories, and were a close third (12 percent) in the age 37 and younger category.
 Unmarried couples (15 percent) ranked second in this category.